mrdbrg/mrdbrg/README.md

 ### Hello network 👋  I'm Marlon!
 ---
 - :musical_keyboard: I'm trying to learn how to play the piano
-- 🌱 I’m currently learning Python and AI
+- 🌱 I’m currently learning Python and Cloud Computing
 - 📈 I'm practicing Algorithms on [AlgoExpert](https://www.algoexpert.io/questions) and [LeetCode](https://leetcode.com/subscribe/?ref=lp_pl)
 - :fist_right::fist_left: I'm always collaborating with my buddies [Franklin](https://github.com/fbado66) and [Bashir](https://github.com/bashir2017) working on a bug, exploring a new feature, or practicing algorithms.
 - 💬 Ask me about Javascript, React and Rails